Yuxi-Labs/gptp/README.md

 ## Tools

 You can:
-- Use `.gptp` in CLI runners or scripts
+- Use GPTP in CLI runners or scripts
 - Load it into web prompt editors
 - Validate it in IDEs such as VS Code using `$schema`